rsyslog/rsyslog/source/configuration/basic_structure.rst

   actions must be nested under the same condition)

 It is usually **not** recommended to use rsyslog legacy config format (those directives starting with a dollar sign).
-However, some few settings and modules have not yet been converted to RainerScript.
+However, a few settings and modules have not yet been converted to RainerScript.
 In those cases, the legacy syntax must be used.